 Book your stay at Kenya Comfort Hotel online by following the link to options and prices

 Airport pick up R250, book this with Ashanti Lodge

-Shuttle bus R7, though you have to change buses in town
+Shuttle bus R7, but you have to change buses in town

 IN CAPE TOWN WE DEPART FROM